-Hackers often target retailers, healthcare organizations, and financial service providers, but any business can fall victim to a data breach.
-Cyber liability insurance is a key policy for companies that handle sensitive information, work in the cloud, or operate in cybersecurity.
+Cyber liability insurance is a key policy for companies that handle credit card numbers, work in the cloud, or operate in cybersecurity.

 Cybercrime is a multibillion-dollar industry.
 Security firms constantly struggle to stay one step ahead of hackers looking for lucrative victims.
 Even with careful security measures in place, catastrophic data breaches can, and do, occur.